 We will also be trying to use some newer technologies to keep in contact and support us all in our isolation.
 We’ll give you news of these, as they develop, elsewhere on our website.

-The next few months look like they are going to be a difficult time for individuals and for communities. and things may well get harder before they get easier, but we believe in a God who cares and gives us hope.
+These challenges are making this a difficult time for individuals and for communities. and things are getting harder before they get easier, but we believe in a God who cares and gives us hope.
 We are a community of people who love and support each other in so many ways.
 We have no doubt this will continue as we face off the Covid-19 virus together.